What is a liver transplant?

-- You will be asked to remove your clothing and given a gown to wear.
+- You'll be asked to remove your clothing and given a gown to wear.

-- You will be placed on your back on the operating table.
+- You'll be placed on your back on the operating table.

-- If there is too much hair at the surgical site, it may be clipped off.
+- If there is too much hair at the surgical site, it may be shaved off.

 - A catheter will be put into your bladder to drain urine.

-- After you are sedated, the anesthesiologist will put a tube into your lungs.
-This is so that your breathing can be helped with a machine (a ventilator).
+- After you're sedated, the anesthesiologist will put a tube into your lungs.
+This is so that your breathing can be helped with a machine (ventilator).
 The anesthesiologist will keep checking your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

 - The skin over the surgical site will be cleaned with a sterile (antiseptic) solution.

-- The doctor will make a cut (incision) just under the ribs on both sides of your belly.
+- The surgeon will make a cut (incision) just under the ribs on both sides of your abdomen.
 The incision will extend straight up for a short distance over the breast bone.

-- The doctor will carefully separate the diseased liver from the nearby organs and structures.
+- The surgeon will carefully separate the diseased liver from the nearby organs and structures.